Resources for Online Learners

 The MTSU Student Handbook is your go-to source for campus information and valuable resources.

 Online professors may require proctored exams and must offer the opportunity to take them on the MTSU campus.
 However, if student locations and/or schedules do not permit taking exams on campus, they must be able to take proctored exams at approved off-campus locations.
-The MTSU Distance Education Test Center assists students in scheduling exams at approved off-campus facilities.
+The MTSU Online and Distance Education Test Center assists students in scheduling exams at approved off-campus facilities.

 Distance education students are provided access to Smarthinking online tutoring in a wide variety of subjects available 24 hours a day.
 Online students are also provided access to iStudySmart, the University Writing Center, and other online tutoring resources.